ifwe/tasr/test/fixtures/schemas/README.txt

 but will also be added to the schema repository in the same form as version 0 of each event_type/topic specific schema.

-The event types initially covered are: browse_click_tracking, gold, login, message, newsfeed_clicks, and page_view.
+The event types covered are: browse_click_tracking, gold, login_detail, message, newsfeed_clicks, and page_view.
 These were chosen in part because of their varied structures, but also to include the events required to calculate DAU (login and page_view).

+Note that Kafka topic names are different than event types.
+For each event type we can have two topics -- one for the old, raw format messages and one for the new, serialized messages.
+The old topic name is the same as the event type, but the new topic name adds an "s_" prefix (e.g. -- the page_view event type is associated with both the "page_view" and "s_page_view" topics).

 Generally speaking, the PHP code logs events to Bruce using the common function tag_log::log_message_pageview() (or the alias method tag_log::data()).
 This